Can You Buy a Foreclosure With a VA Loan?

 Apply for a VA Loan Today

-Can you buy a foreclosure with a VA loan?
-As long as the particular home meets the VA’s minimum property requirements and you, as the borrower, meet the VA’s minimum service and lender’s requirements, you can purchase a foreclosure.
+You can buy a foreclosed home with a VA loan as long as the particular home meets the VA’s minimum property requirements and you, as the borrower, meet the requirements set by the VA and your lender.
 However, there are several things to consider, such as whether you’d want to purchase a home that requires repairs even though you’ll be purchasing it for less than comparable homes in the area.